Summarize and Bulletize

 LD learners may require longer processing time to assimilate content and to complete required tasks.
 A high quantity of “to do” items in a given module equates to a longer amount of time LD students must set aside in order to meet these requirements.
 Thus, emphasis should be on the quality of work completed, not on the number of tasks one can achieve in a given module.
 Be cognizant of the depth of processing time needed to understand content being presented, and, remember: students with disabilities may need even more time than usual!

 Resources for Courses

 Students may require varying levels of support, depending upon their individual needs.
 Including self-help resources in course shells allows students to learn independently and still be successful.
-A great number of resources exist for students through CMU’s Writing Center, Math Assistance Center, Presentation Skills Center, Student Disability Services, and Librarians.
+A great number of resources exist for students through CMU’s Writing Center, Math Assistance Center, Student Disability Services, and Librarians.
 Consider adding instructor-created resources to the course in the form of study guides, practice quizzes, or key terms.
 Reach out to the Office of Curriculum and Instructional Support (CIS) if you feel additional resources are needed but you are not certain of where to find them – CIS also curates collections of resource items!

 Keep in Mind